marbatlle/multiAffinity/README.md

 **Affinity**

-- *Affinity_Corr.txt*: presents the Spearman's correlation value and the corresponding p-value.
+- *RWR_matrix.txt*: output of random walks

 **Communities**

-- *communities.txt*: lays out the different communities defined by Molti-DREAM.
+- *molti_output.txt*: lays out the different communities defined by Molti-DREAM.
-- *degs_communities.txt*: presents the metaDEGs obtained in the current study and the corresponding matches in the communities.
+- *size_communities.txt*: presents the secondary output obtained by Molti-DREAM, indicating the sizes of each community by layer

 <br>